 The Naturium Difference

 As noted earlier, ascorbic acid is prone to oxidation and requires special formulation conditions such as low pH to be effective.
-To overcome these challenges, Naturium’s Vitamin C Super Serum Plus and Vitamin C Complex Serum utilize a special delivery system to protect the L-ascorbic acid from oxidative degradation while enhancing penetration at a broader pH range.
-We also included glutathione, another antioxidant that works within the skin to “reactivate” vitamin C, once it has been oxidized.
-In other formulas we use potent vitamin C derivatives including tetrahexyldecyl ascorbate, 3-O-ethyl-l-ascorbic acid, and sodium ascorbyl phosphate to enhance skin brightening, provide antioxidant protection, and improve skin elasticity.
+To overcome these challenges, Naturium’s Vitamin C Super Serum Plus and Vitamin C Complex Serum utilize a special delivery system to protect the L-ascorbic acid from oxidative degradation while being effective at a skin tolerable pH.
+We also included glutathione, another antioxidant that “reactivates” vitamin C once it has been oxidized.
+In other formulas we use potent vitamin C derivatives including tetrahexyldecyl ascorbate, 3-O-ethyl-l-ascorbic acid, and sodium ascorbyl phosphate.